8 Tips to Keep Pets Safe and Happy while Camping

 But with a few tricks and a little planning, you can bring your dog on your camping trip and help them have fun.
-They might even end up enjoying the adventure more than you do.
+They might even enjoy the adventure more than you do.

 Here are a few helpful tips for keeping your dog happy and safe while camping: